ShahriyarR/py-wal-pattern/README.md

 - Manages log files, appending new entries, reading all entries, and rotating log files based on size.
 - Ensures that all operations are logged before being applied to the key-value store.
+- Supports segmented logs for easier operations and management.

 ### KeyValueStore